Confessions of a Native Ads Junkie: 3 Mistakes to Avoid

 I have a confession to make.
 I love Native advertising… almost to the point of addiction.
-On a recent Agora Marketing Masters’ (AMM) webinar I battled it out with several colleagues, arguing why native advertising was my top takeaway for 2017.
+On a latest Agora Marketing Masters’ (AMM) webinar I battled it out with several colleagues, arguing why native advertising was my top takeaway for 2017.

 The reasons why Native advertising should be on your to-do list to focus on are twofold:

 - Scale One of the biggest pain points for many of the businesses we work with is growing their lists.
 AdWords and FB are typically our first step, but native is usually not far behind and allows for significant scale.
 Finding scale is something Native ad platforms pride themselves on.
-These platforms serve billions (yes billions) of content recommendations every month.
+These ad platforms serve billions (yes billions) of content recommendations every month.

 - Diversification In the AMM webinar I asked the question: “what would be the total loss in revenue to your business, if Facebook and Google shut you down today?”
 For many businesses, the FB or AdWords “slap” is a very real fear.
 With very serious consequences.